The 3 most important factors to consider when exploring automation versus hiring additional human capital.

 As we near 2020, the Baby Boomers are reaching retirement, and there is concern that their mass exodus over the next 10-15 years will cause a shortage of workers.
-Bain and Company predicts a need for 55 million additional workers to fill the gap needed to maintain growth of GDP in OECD countries as Boomers retire by 2030.
+Bain and Company predicts a need for 55 million additional workers to fill the gap needed to maintain the growth of GDP in OECD countries as Boomers retire by 2030.
 A decline in workers can have devastating impacts on GDP.
-This will effect everyone, from students to retirees.
+This will affect everyone, from students to retirees.

 Those jobs won’t be needed or distributed equally.
 Rural areas and mid-size cities are experiencing an exodus and population decline of their own as younger people move to urban areas.
 Yet the largest cities are overpopulated, making it difficult to find jobs there.

-Automation – Is It a job killer?
+Automation – Is It a Job Killer?

 Technology and automation increase productivity in tremendous ways.
 Economic growth had always been slow and steady prior to the Industrial Revolution, as all goods were produced by hand on a small scale.
 With industrialization, productivity exploded.
 Farmers could produce more food while requiring fewer hours of human labor.
 In manufacturing, assembly lines required hiring multiple people to each do one job in the manufacture of a machine.